-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 2112 CERTIFICATE OF DEATH Primary Registration District No. 5.7.7 Registered No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How lond in U.S. if of foreign hirth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4 COLOR OF RACE 5.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DEATH Primary Registration District No....
+Redistered No. (a) Besidence: No......(Usual place of abode) How long in U.S., if of foreign hirth?
+Length of residence in city or town where death occurred MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 3.
+SEX 4.
+COLOR OR RACE 5.
 SINGLE, MARRIED, WIDOWED OR 16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-5a.
-If MARRIED, WIDOWED, OR DIVORCED HUSBAND OF Jeva N 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH + WAS AS FOLLOWS 7.
-AGE 5 / YEARS 1/0 MONTHS 29 DAYS If LESS then 1 8.
-OCCUPATION OF DECEASED / (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY.....
-(SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF DEATHY.....
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS......
-DATE OF......
-11. BIRTHPLACE OF FATHER (CITY OPTOWN) (STATE OR COUNTRY) Jun 20, 19 2 (Address) State the Dimease Causing Deate, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental Suicidal or (STATE OR COUNTRY) HOMICIDAL.
+5A.
+IF MARRIED, WIDOWED, OR DIVORCED Eva Du (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE YEARS MONTHS day,hrs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+Where was disease contracted 9.
+BIRTHPLACE (CITY OR TOWN (STATE OR COUNTRY) 10.
+NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TO (STATE OR COUNTRY) .
+19 2/ (Address) State the Dinnash Causing Drate, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+14. DATE OF BURIAL ö (Address) 15.
+FILED......
+19......
+REGISTRAR